What Really Happened with Farage at School?

 Final Thoughts

 Decades-old school controversies are hard to prove definitively.
 The Dulwich College material carries political charge, but the public record remains contested: a critical teacher’s letter and some corroborating recollections on one side; explicit denials and more qualified memories on the other.
-Distinguishing between what a letter said, what witnesses recall, and what can be proved is essential when assessing what really happened.
+Distinguishing between what a letter said, what witnesses recall, and what can be proven is essential when assessing what really happened.
+In his statements to ITV News, Farage focused on how long ago the events were and whether or not there had been intent to cause harm, instead of whether the allegations were true or false.
+The new revelations of November 2025 ensure that this controversy is unlikely to go away any time soon.